Lesson Options & Pricing

 Piano PLUS Composition Lessons

-Explore songwriting or composition with steady, encouraging guidance.
+Explore songwriting or composition with steady guidance.

+Composing your own music is a powerful and deeply personal way to connect with music.
 These lessons include everything you get in a piano lesson, with added time and focus on creating original music.
-Students explore rhythm, melody, harmony, and structure while developing the skills to turn musical ideas into finished pieces.

-• scales
+• self-expression

-• theory
+• deeper knowledge of music theory

 Starting simply